AdityaNPL/Final-Year-Project/README.md

 The Github repo is organised as follows:
 - Branch "Master": README
-- Brnach "VA": code implementation for the Vector Arithemtic approach
+- Branch "VA": code implementation for the Vector Arithemtic approach
-- Brnach "GWO-EA": code implementation for the Grey Wolf Optimisation - Evolutionary Algorithm approach
+- Branch "GWO-EA": code implementation for the Grey Wolf Optimisation - Evolutionary Algorithm approach
-- Brnach "CommNet": code implementation for the Multi-Agent Reinforcement Learning Communication Network model approach
+- Branch "CommNet": code implementation for the Multi-Agent Reinforcement Learning Communication Network model approach